 Alright, we all know that studying with friends is not always as productive as we might delude ourselves it’ll be…But with the right people and techniques, you can definitely have a productive study session!
 Plus, interacting with other people will definitely make it harder to fall asleep.

-Before you head off into the abyss, make sure to grab a healthy breakfast to power you through the day!
+Before you head off into the abyss (or your next class), make sure to grab a healthy breakfast to power you through the day!
 Food that is high in proteins and nutrients is especially beneficial for your energy and attentiveness.
-Grab a couple other snacks to munch on throughout the day and keep yourself awake, plus plenty of water.
+Grab a couple of other snacks to munch on throughout the day and keep yourself awake, plus plenty of water.

 Most importantly, don’t make this a habit.
-Only pull an all-nighter when unavoidable, as the consequences and risks are often too great for it to even be worth it.
+Knowing how to pull an all-nighter is one thing, but doing so regularly can have long-term consequences down the line.
+Only pull an all-nighter when unavoidable, as the risks are often too great for it to even be worth it.
 Until then…Happy sleeping!